-- A student cannot be absent for all the class meetings held within 14 consecutive calendar days (or a prorated amount based on a reduced class meeting calendar) without having made regular and frequent contact with the instructor regarding class progress. - A student that fails to meet the attendance policy will be recommended for administrative withdrawal to the registrar's office by reporting a WX on grade reports.
+A student cannot be absent for all the class meetings held within 14 consecutive calendar days (or a prorated amount based on a reduced class meeting calendar) without having made regular and

+- frequent contact with the instructor regarding class progress. - A student that fails to meet the attendance policy will be recommended for administrative withdrawal to the registrar's office by reporting a WX on grade reports. - At the faculty member's discretion, the student may be allowed to re-enter or be reinstated to the course.